 Counteract this fear by making it a fun and happy experience and positively reinforce calm, content behaviours by giving praise and even the odd tasty treat.
 Avoid whining back at your cat, who will interpret this as confirmation that there’s something to be afraid of.

-When cats learn that travelling doesn’t have to scary and that, actually, it means wonderful things for them, you’ll find travelling a much more pleasant and stress-free experience.
+When cats learn that travelling doesn’t have to be scary and that, actually, it can mean wonderful things for them, you’ll find travelling a much more pleasant and stress-free experience.